boazmichaely/kyverno-default-sa-policy/README.md

 - Removes explicit `runAsUser` and `fsGroup` to let OpenShift assign UIDs
 - Maintains security best practices (non-root, read-only filesystem, dropped capabilities)
 - Uses `runAsNonRoot: true` and appropriate seccomp profiles

+---

+*This project was developed with assistance from AI.*